 Rizal’s complete name was Jose Protasio Rizal Mercado y Alonso Realonda.
 He became the national hero of the Philippines after his immense contribution to the country’s fight for freedom during the Spanish colonization.

-Dr. Jose Rizal is Jose Protasio Rizal Mercado y Alonso Realonda in real name.
-He is Philippine’s “National Hero”and contributed immensely to the country’s freedom during Spanish colonization.
 He taught that to love the country was to die for the country.
-His novels “Noli Me Tangere” (Touch Me Not ) and “El Filibusterismo” (The Reign of Greed) were contributory in awakening the minds of the Filipino to fight for Philippines as independent nation.
-Because of his colorful life, a number of movies and even stage plays were made as a tribute to the patriotism of Dr. Jose Rizal.
+His novels “Noli Me Tangere” (Touch Me Not ) and “El Filibusterismo” (The Reign of Greed) were contributory in awakening the minds of the Filipino to fight for Philippines as an independent nation.
+Because of his colorful life, a number of movies and stage plays were made as tributes to his patriotism.

 Cesar Montano as Jose Rizal

-The movie of 1998 entitled “Jose Rizal” was about the life of Dr. Jose Rizal from the time he was born up to the day he died.
+The movie of 1998 entitled “Jose Rizal” was about the life of Dr. Jose Rizal from the time he was born up to the day he was executed by firing squad.
 Marilou Diaz-Abaya directed the film and later considered as one of her masterpieces or obra maestra when it won several awards in the 1998 Metro Manila Film Festival (MMFF), 1999 FAMAS awards, 1999 Gawad Urian awards and 1999 Star Awards for Movies as the Best Direction/Director of the Year.

 A Play in Sydney, Australia